emedware/vue-golden-layout/README.md

 If none is specified, the default is to take `$route.meta.title` - this means that routes have to be defined with a title in their meta-data.

+# To test

+Run `npm run all` - there are two things to bundle: the library and the test program.
+After that, run `npm run serve`, this will launch the minimalistic server as SPA don't fit with file serving.

 # TODOs

 ## Re-ordering and interactions